NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

     # NOTE: If SSH user is different than current user, add: `-u ubuntu`
     $ ansible-playbook -K --forks=1 -l slurm-cluster playbooks/slurm-cluster.yml
     ```

-6. Post install Slurm configurations when a compute node is also a login node.
+    When var `slurm_login_on_compute` is set to true, the above playbook will
+    restrict GPUs in ssh sessions by running the following command:
+    ```
+    $ sudo systemctl set-property sshd.service DeviceAllow="/dev/nvidiactl"
+    ```
+    Refer to `login-compute-setup.yml` role under "roles/slurm/tasks".
+This

-    This part is necessary to restrict GPUs in regular ssh sessions on a login
+    part is necessary to restrict GPUs in regular ssh sessions on a login
     node.
 Since the login node also functions as a compute node, we want to
     avoid having users run a compute task on the GPUs without a Slurm job.

-These
-    post install settings can be set up via special Ansible playbook.
+    If you desire to use docker within slurm then also install rootless docker
+    via playbook:
     ```
-    $ ansible-playbook -K  --forks=1 --connection=local --limit slurm-cluster playbooks/slurm-cluster/login-compute-setup.yml
-    ```
-    The above playbook will restrict GPUs in ssh sessions by running the following command:
-    ```
-    $ sudo systemctl set-property sshd.service DeviceAllow="/dev/nvidiactl"
-    ```
-    Also install rootless docker via playbook:
-    ```
     $ ansible-playbook -K  --forks=1 --connection=local --limit slurm-cluster playbooks/container/docker-rootless.yml
     ```

-7. Post install information.
+6. Post install information.

     The admin users can access the GPUs that are restricted from regular ssh
     login sessions.
 This could be useful in situations when maybe some GPU